Archive

 Read More

-Posted on November 9th, 2022 in Blog by rileyshr
+Posted on November 9th, 2022 in Student Work by rileyshr

 By Noah Nobbe As a second-year public history master’s degree student, I have had many classes discussing museums and public history institutions and their role in public-facing, informal education.
 But before now, I had not had many chances to put any of that teaching to work, explore museum studies theory, or consider how to …